 Some of the most popular Commando Locks, including Total Guard pictured above, feature a recurved design to protect against hammer blows.
 In other words, the top of the lock – the section below the shackle – is curved backwards to minimize the force of hammer blows.

 Still not convinced that a Commando Lock is worth the investment?
 In addition to their heavy-duty construction, 10 security pins and recurved design, Commando Locks are weather resistant.
 Rain, snow and humidity can wreak havoc on locks by contributing to corrosion.
 Commando Locks, however, are designed to withstand weather without succumbing to rust.

 During the manufacturing process, a protective coating is applied to each Commando Lock.
 This coating creates a shell to prevent moisture from reaching the lock’s metal where it would otherwise cause rust to form.
 You can leave your Commando Lock outside for weeks or even months – and it won’t develop rust.

 When you purchase a Commando Lock, you can rest assured knowing that you are supporting local jobs.
-All Commando Locks are manufactured in Troy, Michigan.
+All Commando Locks are manufactured in Troy, Michigan and we use nearly all US parts, only our cylinder and keys are imported).
 If you’re tired of wasting money on cheap locks that fail or even fall apart, make the switch to an American-made Commando Lock.